Skip to content

 • Does each employee require more space for certain tasks?

-• Is there a room for where people collaborate?
+• Is there a room where people collaborate?

 • Will I stay in this place for a long duration?